About Us

 During 2011 the Coopers Plains Local History Group began to increase their use and access to electronic databases and internet technologies.
 Since the end of 2016, upon the retirement of Roberts, Dr Buch kept the CPLHG community going in the digital world.

 In May 2023, Simon Cole revived in-person meetings at the library, primarily with the intention to pursue the preservation of one of the so-called 'Dutch Houses' of Coopers Plains for public access.
 At the group's July meeting those in attendance approved a name change to Coopers Plains History Group and in September a new logo and website homepage image was approved to reflect the change.
+In 2024, at the group's March meeting, members approved a motion to include 'Heritage and Environment' as a subtitle to our name to signal a modern encompassing of the cultural dimensions of history and the ecosystems that affect how we live today.

 Publications